The Silent House (La Casa Muda) (Uruguay, 2010)

 Monday, February 27, 2012

-When Renting isn't enough! :Video Violence (1987)
+When Renting Isn't Enough! :Video Violence (1987)

-starring: Gary Schwartz, Chick Kaplan and Robin Leeds
+Starring: Gary Schwartz, Chick Kaplan and Robin Leeds

 Meanwhile, the townspeople, including anti-heroes Howard and Eli, continue their snuff hobbies as they pick off and mutilate lost travelers, recording it all for their viewing pleasure.
-When more tapes fell on the couple's interest, it's only a matter of time before their snooping would lead them to trouble.
+When more tapes fall on the couple's interest, it's only a matter of time before their snooping would lead them to trouble.

-With the air of the 80s under its wing, Video Violence is an outstanding piece of cheapie that done right its worth.
+With the air of the 80s under its wing, Video Violence (1987) is an outstanding piece of cheapie that done right its worth.
 Bargain-counter at all cost, but a messy fun satire of our love for violence with enough nods and winks at us slasher fanatic.
 Horror nostalgia for the VHS rental era of the late 80s!

 Bodycount: